-Chilean vegan startup NotCo has secured a $30 million investment from the office of Amazon founder, Jeff Bezos.
+Updated June 27, 2019.
+You can now by Jeff Bezos-backed vegan mayo.
+Chilean vegan startup NotCo secured a $30 million investment from the office of the Amazon founder.

 The funding comes by way of the Craftory, a new fund co-founded by consumer industry veteran Elio Leoni Sceti, and Bezos Expeditions.

 NotCo says it will use the funding to develop more products and expand its distribution. the Chile-based company currently sells a vegan mayonnaise made from chickpeas instead of eggs or dairy.
 But the company plans to bring more than just the mayonnaise to Mexico and the U.S. later this year.
 According to Vegconomist, it signed a deal with Brazilian supermarket chain Grupo Pão de Açúcar (GPA) to offer its products.

 “We were looking for the perfect first investment since the creation of The Craftory last summer,” Sceti said in a statement.
 “NotCo are at the beginning of their journey, and can become a global brand.”